Here are the answers to the most common Frequently Asked Questions or FAQs that we are asked about group B Strep in

-Some of the confusion of UK health professionals may be because the standard NHS swabbing method (high vaginal swabs, or HVS) and culture method (direct plating) were not designed specifically for detecting GBS and are not great at finding it.
-Research has found these methods will miss up to 50% of the women carrying GBS at delivery.
-Clearly a positive test result obtained by this method is highly reliable, but if you get a negative result, you can’t be sure it’s because the GBS isn’t there or whether the test simply didn’t detect it.
+Some of the confusion of UK health professionals may be because the standard NHS tests – with samples taken using a high vaginal swab, or HVS, which is then cultured on a standard agar plate not designed specifically for detecting GBS and are not great at finding it.
+Research has found these methods will miss up to 50% of the women carrying GBS.
+Clearly a positive test result obtained by this method is highly reliable, but if you get a negative result, you can’t be sure it’s because the GBS wasn’t there when the swab was taken, or whether the test simply didn’t detect it.

-For information about where you can obtain the ‘gold standard’ ECM test for group B Strep carriage, both on the NHS and privately, click here.
+For information about where you can obtain the ‘gold standard’ ECM test, click here.

 Tests done after 37 weeks will still give you a very good indication of what your GBS carriage status is for the next 5 weeks but there’s an increasing chance that your results will not be available when you go into labour, so your baby may arrive before the results.
 It would be a shame to do the test then get the results after your baby is born!

-If a woman has not had an ECM or PCR test result OR the less reliable conventional test has been negative during the pregnancy, she should be offered intravenous antibiotics from the onset of labour if one or more risk factors (listed at Risk Factors for GBS) are present.
+If a woman has not had a negative result from a sensitive test for GBS carriage OR the less reliable conventional test has been negative during the pregnancy, she should be offered intravenous antibiotics from the onset of labour if one or more risk factors (listed at Risk Factors for GBS) are present.

-A woman who has previously had a baby who developed GBS infection should ALWAYS be offered intravenous antibiotics in subsequent pregnancies, from the onset of labour or waters breaking until delivery, regardless of any test results.
+A woman who has previously had a baby who developed GBS infection should ALWAYS be offered intravenous antibiotics in subsequent labours, from the onset of labour or waters breaking until delivery, regardless of any test results (although if she’s had a negative result from a sensitive test for GBS carriage within the last 5 weeks of pregnancy, she may choose not to have them).